Pelochus/pelochus-homelab/software/README.md

 **Note to self**: Change once I change routers, if the router supports Dynu.

 ## Possible alternatives
-- FileRun / Nextcloud as an alternative to OMV
+- OMV / NextCloud as an upgraded alternative to Samba + SFTP
 - Grafana / Prometheus as alternatives to Netdata (way more configurable, less friendly and probably heavier on CPU/RAM/Disk)
 - Deluge / Transmission as alternatives to qBittorrent